Bajrangi Bhaijaan

-In December 2021, Salman Khan announced that a sequel is in development with Prasad set to write.
+In December 2021, Salman Khan announced that a sequel is in development, with Prasad set to write.

 Plot

-In the hills of Sultanpur, Jhelum, Pakistan lives a six-year-old mute girl named Shahida.
+Amidst the picturesque hills of Sultanpur, Azad Kashmir, Pakistan lives a six-year-old mute girl named Shahida.
 One afternoon, she is playing on a hill when she accidentally falls off it.
-When she doesn’t return home by the end of the day, the villagers organize a search party.
+When she doesn't return home by the end of the day, the villagers organise a search party.
 After hours of searching, they find the little girl on a branch protruding from the hill.
-She had been stuck on it for the entire day but couldn’t call for help because of her disability.
-The following morning, her parents and neighbors discuss what must be done to help her.
-Older man suggests they take her to the shrine of Sufi saint Nizamuddin Auliya in Delhi, India.
-The religious family believes that a visit to the holy shrine will bring peace and happiness and most importantly, restore Shahida’s speech.
-Shahida’s father used to be in the military and has fought against the Indian army.
-He is sure that he won't be provided with a visa to India.
+She had been stuck on it for the entire day but couldn't call for help because of her disability.
+The following morning, her parents and neighbours discuss what must be done to help her.
+An older man suggests they take her to the shrine of Sufi saint Nizamuddin Auliya in Delhi, India.
+The religious family believes that visiting the holy shrine will bring peace and happiness and most importantly, restore Shahida's speech.
+Shahida's father, being an ex-armyman, is sure that he won't be provided with a visa to India.
 Hence, her mother Razia takes it upon herself to travel far from the village for the first time.
 The trip goes as planned for the most part.
-The two reach the shrine, pay offerings and get on a train back to their home country.
+The two reach the shrine, pay for offerings and get on a train back to their home country.

 On the return journey, the train stops for repairs at night.
 When everyone is asleep, Shahida notices a sheep stuck in a pit right outside the train.
-She doesn’t think much before going outside to help the animal.
+She doesn't think much before going outside to help the animal.
 However, the train restarts before she can return to her mother.
-The little girl runs towards it but is eventually left behind.
-In a desperate attempt to go the same way that her mother did, she boards a freight train.
+The little girl runs towards it but is eventually left behind, and in a desperate attempt to go the same way that her mother did, she boards a freight train.
 But to her dismay, it goes reverse-path and stops in Kurukshetra, India.
-Raiza notices her daughter is missing and stops the train.
+Razia notices her daughter is missing and stops the train.
 Policemen are appointed to look for the girl around the track where she was lost.
 However, they cannot find her since Shahida has already reached a different place.
-Raiza meets her husband who is worried to death about his daughter.
+Razia meets her husband who is worried to death about his daughter.
 They cannot get an immediate visa back to India, much to their dismay.
 The parents have no other way but to pray that their daughter is safe.